Journal of IMAB

 Department of imaging and oral diagnostic, Faculty of Dental Medicine, Medical University - Sofia, Bulgaria

-ABSTRACT: There are a lot of reports in the literature concerning a wide variety of imaging modalities used for the diagnostic process of mandibular fractures.
+There are a lot of reports in the literature concerning a wide variety of imaging modalities used for the diagnostic process of mandibular fractures.
 They include plain radiography, CT, MRI, radionuclide imaging.
 Because all of these examinations cannot be used simultaneously imaging algorithms should be developed.
 That will allow early diagnosis of the mandibular fracture to be made.

 This issue focus on which imaging modalities to use and when to use them in the diagnostic process of mandibular trauma.

-mandibular fracture, radiograms, algorithm
+Key words: mandibular fracture, radiograms, algorithm

-< back > Received - May 12, 2008; Published online - June 30, 2008, /Page 11-12/
+back > Published online - June 30, 2008

 CONNECTIVE TISSUE GRAFT IN THE TREATMENT OF MULTIPLE ADJACENT GINGIVAL RECESSIONS